Posterior Ankle Impingement

 Surgery is not the initial treatment choice for those suffering from posterior ankle impingement.
-However, in persistent cases of posterior ankle impingement, operative treatment may be beneficial, particularly for the high-level athlete.
+However, in persistent posterior ankle impingement cases, operative treatment may be beneficial, particularly for the high-level athlete.

-If a patient’s symptoms are directly attributed to the impingement, rather than ankle arthritis, removing the prominent impinging bone spurs or soft tissue can help symptoms.
+If a patient’s symptoms are directly attributed to the impingement, removing the prominent impinging bone spurs or soft tissue can help symptoms rather than ankle arthritis.
 Surgical treatment involves removing the prominent bone spurs or soft tissue either arthroscopically or by opening up the ankle joint with an incision.
 If the bone spurs are significant, it is often more efficient and effective to make a larger incision and open up the ankle joint and remove the bone spurs.

-Removal of all bone spurs is not required, rather only those that are causing impingement at the time of surgical inspection.
+Removal of all bone spurs is not required, rather only those causing impingement at the time of surgical inspection.
 It is important to note that surgery to remove impinging bone spurs from the front of the ankle will not typically help symptoms if the pain is due to significant ankle arthritis.
-In some instances, surgery to remove the bone spurs can contribute to an increase in a patient’s symptoms if it allows the ankle joint to move more, and the ankle joint has significant arthritis.
+In some instances, surgery to remove the bone spurs can increase a patient’s symptoms if it allows the ankle joint to move more, and the ankle joint has significant arthritis.

 Other Ankle Impingement Treatment Options